Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 ### Most and least deprived datazones - 2020

-Let's find out which datazone is the most and least deprived using the powerful pandas `.loc` :
+Let's find out the most and least deprived datazones using the powerful pandas `.loc` :

 ```python